 Zach counsels clients in complex commercial disputes and construction law matters.
 His clients cover the full spectrum of the construction industry, including contractors, subcontractors, suppliers, sureties, and owners.
 He understands both the challenges and significant business opportunities that arise during the construction process.
 From pre-construction through project closeout and beyond, Zach helps to identify potential issues in order to minimize risks and preserve rights, while also maximizing opportunities for efficiency or innovation.
 When problems persist, he provides reasoned insight to aide clients in making informed business solutions and developing practical solutions.

 He regularly assists clients with contract negotiations and the preparation and defense of disputed claims for unpaid contract balance, changed and extra work, delays, disruptions, and inefficiencies.
 He also handles matters involving bid protests, construction and design defects, mechanics’ liens, and payment and performance bond claims.

-Zach routinely serves as counsel for both plaintiffs and defendants in a wide variety of major construction disputes on all types of construction projects, including sports stadiums, healthcare facilities, public and private schools, courthouses, railroads, parking garages, hotels, multi-use developments, warehouses, and other commercial and industrial buildings.
-He also counsels clients on matters involving payment disputes, construction and design defects, delay and inefficiency claims, payment and performance bonds, and mechanics’ liens.
+Zach routinely serves as counsel for both plaintiffs and defendants in a variety of major construction disputes on all types of construction projects.
+These projects include sports stadiums, healthcare facilities, public and private schools, courthouses, government facilities, railroads, highways, transportation centers, parking garages, hotels, multi-use developments, office buildings, warehouses, power plants, and other commercial and industrial buildings.
+As his litigation practice grows, he continues to try construction cases in a number of state and federal courts and alternative dispute resolution forums.